SkYiMlTo/tfd/README.md

 <a href="https://www.facebook.com/technoflexdetente"><img src="https://user-images.githubusercontent.com/51914435/146082875-9915bcf7-e6dd-414e-9f7c-0f68e6802948.png" alt="Facebook logo" width="25" height="25"></a><code>Facebook</code>
 <a href="https://www.instagram.com/technoflexdetente/"><img src="https://user-images.githubusercontent.com/51914435/146082880-ab991b74-e77e-4738-bdbc-aa76af8109c0.png" alt="Instagram logo" width="25" height="25"></a><code>Instagram</code>

-This page is written in french, if you don' t understand this language, feel free to contact me and I'll explain you ;)

 ## Qui est TechnoFlexDétente?
 TFD is an accronym, it means @technoflexdetente
 It's a group you can find on social network like:<br />